iree-org/iree/docs/developers/developing_iree/profiling_with_tracy.md

 ## Compile your IREE module (run `iree-compile`)

-You you only want Instrumentation and not Sampling then you don't need anything particular here.
+If you only want Instrumentation and not Sampling then you don't need anything particular here.
 Just run `iree-compile` as usual.

 ### Additional steps for Sampling